jimniels/blog/_posts/2018-05-22-blog-redesign-again.md

 Lately I’ve been reading some of [Tim Berners Lee’s notes on the web](https://www.w3.org/DesignIssues/) and have really enjoyed the content.
 What I find equally interesting about his writing is the delivery mechanism.
 The design around the content isn’t going to win any “design” awards, but the *exprerience* of reading from that site is actually quite nite.
 I believe that stems, at least in part, from the fact that its design uses basic ”web” styles: blue for links, purple for visited ones (this is [actually prescribed in the spec](https://stackoverflow.com/a/4774037/1339693)).
 This made reading his stuff really easy.
 If it was purple, I’d already read it.
 I didn’t need an app to keep track of what I’ve read and what I have’t.
 It sounds so simple, but it was so nice.
 It's the small things you know?

 While reading Tim’s notes, I thought “man, I should just make my blog basic HTML and CSS and just call it good.”
-Then I happened upon this quote from Frank Chimero that really resonated with me:
+Later, while chewing on that thought, I happened upon this quote from Frank Chimero that really resonated with me:

-> I think that you can make a perfectly great and serviceable website...It doesn’t take a lot of JavaScript...The old websites from the 90’s, they still work, their fonts just need to be a little bit bigger and they need to set a max width on their paragraph so it has a nice measure.
+> The old websites from the 90’s, they still work, their fonts just need to be a little bit bigger and they need to set a max width on their paragraph so it has a nice measure.
 Other than that, you go back and look at a bunch of the essays by Tim Berners-Lee and you’re like, “Actually, this still holds up.”

 I decided this is precisely what I wanted to do with my blog: try to go back to basic “web” styles (“going with the grain of the web” as Frank calls it).
-I’m not trying to win any design awards for my blog.
-It’s just a place for me to dump my thoughts.
-And there’s this nagging thought in my mind that most of my previous blog “designs” were more about being looked at than actually being used.
+There has been this nagging thought in my mind that most of my previous blog “designs” were more about being looked at than actually being used.
 And I’ve found myself “using” my blog a lot lately, almost like a personal notes archive, and the “basic web style” is just what I needed in terms of functional usage.

 With that in mind, this new blog “design” is an exercise in bringing priority more to the content than to the look.
-I’m hoping this will make me focus more about the content of what I write rather than the look of what I write.
+I’m hoping this will make me focus more on the substance of what I write rather than the look of what I write.
 However, with all that said, here’s a note to future Jim reading this in five years: it’s very possible you already changed your mind about everything above and you’ve “redesigned” the blog again.
 And you know what?
 That’s ok.
 But right now there’s a part of me that hopes someday I can strip everything down such that the extent of my blog’s CSS would be:

 ```css
 body {